Experience the Koko Head Trail on the east side of Oahu, Hawaii

 Check out this cool video of climbing the Koko Head Trail

-Things to see in the area
+Other places to explore in the area

 Visit to the marine reserve area of Hanauma Bay